INTO-CPS-Association/example_digital-twin_incubator/software/README.md

 # Directory Structure

 ```
+├───cli -- Contains code to communicate with the running DT components.
 ├───communication -- Contains code to establish the communication layer between physical twin and digital twin.
 ├───digital_twin -- Code that forms the digital twin.
+├───docs -- Documentation.
+├───integration_tests -- Code to run tests that involve settup and running scenarios with the DT components.
+├───mock_plant -- Code setting up the local virtual incubator plant.
 ├───old_software -- Old code that is still being organized
 ├───physical_twin -- Code that implements the physical twin
+├───startup -- Code that allows starting and stopping the DT components
-└───tests -- Tests that exercise the code above.
+└───tests -- Unit that exercise code on which the DT components depend.
 ```

-# Running the Tests
+# Running the Unit Tests

 ## First-time setup
 1. Open terminal in this folder.